You can find the answers to many common admissions questions here.

 Q. If I join UWC ISAK Japan from Grade 10, will I be considered a UWC student?

-Yes, all students enrolled at UWC ISAK Japan are considered UWC students, whether they applied to UWC ISAK Japan directly for Grade 10 enrollment or were selected by a UWC National Committee for Grade 11 enrollment.
+Yes, all students enrolled at UWC ISAK Japan are considered UWC students, whether they applied to UWC ISAK Japan directly for Grade 10 enrollment or were selected by a UWC National Committee or the Global Selection Programme for Grade 11 enrollment.

-Q. If I join UWC ISAK Japan from Grade 10, can I stay at ISAK for the IB Diploma Programme (Grades 11 – 12), or do I need to reapply?
+Q. If I join UWC ISAK Japan from Grade 10, can I stay at the school for the IB Diploma Programme (Grades 11 – 12), or do I need to reapply?

 Students who enroll at UWC ISAK Japan for Grade 10 (Pre-IB) will automatically continue on at UWC ISAK Japan for the IB Diploma Programme, and there is no need to reapply.